silviucpp/elibphonenumber/README.md

 ## Notes

 - This project is active.
-I'm doing updates very offen because I see the original author is no longer maintaining it.
+I'm doing updates very often because I see the original author is no longer maintaining it.
 - Compatible with both `rebar` and `rebar3` or `hex`
 - To change the `libphonenumber` version modify in `rebar.config` the `TAG` argument sent to `make`